facebookarchive/AsyncDisplayKit/_docs/layout-api-debugging.md

 ## Have I propogated selected `ASLayoutable` properties from an `ASLayoutable` object to its parent?
 <br>
-Upward propogation of `ASLayoutable` properties from a child to a parent layoutSpec is currently disabled.
-This can be confusing, espcially for nodes in a single child layoutSpec. `ASLayoutable` properties must be manually set on the node as well as the layoutSpec in this example.
+Upward and downward propogation of `ASLayoutable` properties between a child and its parent layoutSpec is currently disabled.
+This can be confusing, espcially for nodes in a single child layoutSpec.
+Depending on the desired UI, in certain cases, `ASLayoutable` properties must be manually set on the layout spec rather than its child.

+Make sure this is the layout effect that you actually desire.
+For layout specs with multiple children, such as a stack, setting flexShrink on the layout spec itself of course has a very different meaning than on one of the children.

 Two common examples of this that we see include:

-- A node (with `.flexGrow` enabled) is wrapped in an inset spec. **Solution:** enable .flexGrow on the inset spec as well.
+- A node with `.flexGrow` enabled is wrapped in an inset spec.
+"It" will not flexGrow. **Solution:** enable .flexGrow on the parent inset spec as well.
-- A node (with `.flexGrow` enabled) is wrapped in a static layoutSpec, wrapped in a stack layoutSpec. **Solution:** enable .flexGrow on the static layoutSpec as well.
+- A node with `.flexGrow` enabled is wrapped in a static layoutSpec, wrapped in a stack layoutSpec. **Solution:** enable .flexGrow on the static layoutSpec as well.

 ## When do I use `.preferredFrameSize` vs `.sizeRange`?
 <br>